jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Dynamic Data.md

 updatedAt: Mon Jan 22 2024 18:50:10 GMT+0000 (Coordinated Universal Time)
 ---

 Apps need data, while <a href="https://app.archbee.io/docs/8V3ZMfuUrYN39zECOfqs5/Bn6YYLjSwkrsJ1-bbwSs1" target="_blank">Static data</a> allows you to add static or testing data into a jig it is very limiting, and you will want access to a database for data.
-Jigx **Dynamic Data** is a built-in database used to create, read, update, and delete data in an app. &#x20;
+Jigx **Dynamic Data** is a built-in database used to create, read, update, and delete data in an app.

 The underlying data store for Dynamic Data is a NoSQL store.
 This means that each record can have its own field structure, and you can add or remove any fields on a per-record basis.
-Only the id column is a system column and cannot be changed or removed from the record.&#x20;
+Only the id column is a system column and cannot be changed or removed from the record.

 We can visualize how dynamic data works by following the steps below: